MerginMaps/docs/src/setup/install-mergin-maps-plugin-for-qgis/index.md

 <QGISPluginName /> is now able to load projects from the cloud in QGIS.

 The plugin has been installed and configured.
+You can learn more about its functionality in [<QGISPluginName /> Overview](../../manage/plugin-sync-project/).

 ## Plugin upgrade
 Upgrade the plugin periodically to ensure you can use the latest improvements.